Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/modeling-product-entity.md

 <i class="fa fa-hand-pointer-o"></i> Click **Yes**.

+![Update Indexes]({{site.baseurl}}/images/3x/modeling-product-entity/update-indexes1.png)

 One of the benefits of modeling your data with Entity Services is that you can use the model to create database configuration options automatically.
-This means you can update the necessary index settings bases on how you model your data.
-For the Product entity, you made sku the primary key.
-The Data Hub Framework will create a range index on the sku element.
+This means you can update the necessary index settings based on how you model your data.

-![Update Indexes]({{site.baseurl}}/images/3x/modeling-product-entity/update-indexes1.png)

 ## Up Next